This third article in the excuse buster series talks about how people use a lack of time or their busy lives as an excuse not to travel.

 Some employers now are even putting it into their employees contracts as a perk of the job, especially if your role is highly skilled or qualified in some way.
 They know that the economy is basically in the toilet at the moment and they often can’t afford to pay large numbers of staff at the moment, but they don’t want to lose highly skilled and qualified staff either, so letting them take a sabbatical until business picks up makes a lot of sense from their perspective.

-Alternatively you can do what everyone secretly dreams of doing, forget your job, quit and bugger off somewhere hot, sunny and tropical anyway!
+Alternatively you can do what everyone secretly dreams of doing, quit your job and travel the world, quit your life and bugger off somewhere hot, sunny and tropical anyway!

 I’m not suggesting an epic blowout of course, where you trash the office, kick the bosses door down, punch him in the face and scream stick your job up your proverbial at them until your throat is hoarse, although I know you are all secretly smiling at the thought of doing just that!
 I’m talking about simply saving up enough money to go backpacking for an extended period of time, handing in your notice and explaining why.
 Sound insane?
 Maybe.
 But there are plenty of reasons why this is a damn good idea too.